 General Policy

 The purpose of this program is to improve our employees' comfort and well being by identifying and correcting ergonomic risk factors on the job in non-office environments.
 For office environments, consult the Office Ergonomics Program Safety Procedure.
-This program applies to all field operations.
+This program applies to all (enter field or plant) operations.

-Our goal through this Ergonomics Program is to prevent the occurrence of work-related musculoskeletal disorders by controlling or eliminating the risk factors that cause them.
+Our goal through this Ergonomics Program is to prevent the occurrence of work-related musculoskeletal disorders (MSDs) by controlling or eliminating the risk factors that cause them.
 This program ensures that all affected employees are aware of job-related risk factors and provides information and solutions to reduce them.
-(Your Company) promotes continuous improvement for the efficiency, comfort, and well being of all employees through a team effort of management and employee involvement.
+(Your Company here) promotes continuous improvement for the efficiency, comfort, and well being of all employees through a team effort of management and employee involvement.

 I. Definitions